DDR5 SDRAM: Subchannels

-Each DDR5 DIMM has two independent channels.
+Each DDR5 DIMM has two independent subchannels.
 Earlier DIMM generations featured only a single channel and one CA (Command/Address) bus controlling the whole memory module with its 64 (for non-ECC) or 72 (for ECC) data lines.
 Both subchannels on a DDR5 DIMM each have their own CA bus, controlling 32 bits for non-ECC memory and either 36 or 40 data lines for ECC memory, resulting in a total number of either 64, 72 or 80 data lines.
 The reduced bus width is compensated by a doubled minimum burst length of 16, which preserves the minimum access size of 64 bytes, which matches the cache line size used by modern x86 microprocessors.

 Refreshing

-DDR5 also decreased the refresh interval from 64 ms to 32 ms when operating at and below 85°C. The tRFC4 mechanism from DDR4 is retired.
+DDR5 also decreased the refresh interval from 64 ms to 32 ms when operating up to 85°C. At 85°C to 95°C refresh times are 16 ms. The tRFC4 mechanism from DDR4 is retired.
 A tRFCsb timing is added.

 It also provides two refresh commands: REFab and REFsb.